IB Learner Profile

 We are learning to become: [e.g. Critical thinkers and excellent communicators]

-Implementing the International Baccalaureate (IB) learner profile requires a shift not just in practice but also in mindset.
+Putting the IB learner profile into practice requires changes in both teaching methods and thinking.
 Here are seven practical ways to start:

-As the educational researcher, John Hattie, states, “The role of the teacher is to create the conditions for invention rather than provide ready-made knowledge.”
-This ethos aligns perfectly with the learner profile's aim to create proactive, self-regulated learners equipped for the modern world.
-By incorporating these methods, school leaders can truly make the learner profile a cornerstone of their educational philosophy
+Educational researcher John Hattie states, 'The role of the teacher is to create the conditions for invention rather than provide ready-made knowledge.'
+This matches the learner profile's aim to create active, self-directed learners ready for the modern world.

-The following research studies examine the impact of the Learner Profile on student progress, teacher perspectives, and educational outcomes, offering evidence of its effectiveness in shaping learner development and teaching strategies.
+The following research studies examine the impact of the Learner Profile on student progress, teacher perspectives, and educational outcomes.
+They provide evidence of its effectiveness in shaping learner development and teaching strategies.

 1. The Impact of Implementing the International Baccalaureate Primary Years Programme on Students' Self-efficacy Beliefs